Toronto District School Board

 Staffing decisions must follow Ministry class size regulations and collective agreement provisions.
 Most staffing is funded through the provincial model, core education funding, which is closely tied to enrolment.

-• Elementary staffing is shaped mainly by enrolment and class size requirements.
+• Elementary classroom organization is shaped by enrolment, class size requirements, and collective agreements.

 What Can Families Expect?

-Staff allocation directly supports student learning in September.
+Staff allocation and classroom organization directly supports student learning in September.
 Families can expect that:

 • Schools receive staff based on enrolment and Ministry requirements